Renew and reserve Library items and check your Library record online at My Account

 You can request materials in person, by phone or via the internet.
 We will notify you by phone or email you when the item is available for pickup (depending on your notification preference set up when registering for a library card).

 Items may be renewed in person, by phone, or via the internet.
 Items will be automatically renewed one time unless another patron has placed a hold on that item.
 There is a telephone renewal line that can be reached 24/7 in order to renew your items.
 401-736-0965 or 800-359-3090.

-- In order to remind Library users that they have overdue items, three notices will be sent: (1) an overdue notice at 7 days; (2) a second overdue notice at 30 days past due; (3) and a billing notice at 60 days past due.
+- In order to remind Library users that they have overdue items, three notices will be sent: (1) an overdue notice at 7 days; (2) a second overdue notice at 7 days after the first notice; (3) and a billing notice at 30 days after the second overdue notice.

 - The billing notice will notify the user that they may be referred to a collection agency if materials are not paid for or returned.
 Failure to receive a notice will not be considered grounds for waiving a fine, as Library users are responsible for keeping track of the due dates of their Library materials.

 - Kindle $1.00 per day

 Maximum Fine: To encourage the return of long-overdue materials, there is a maximum per-item fine.